 Current design theories and methodologies are of only limited use here, as they are often focused on the design of formal learning environments situated outside the work setting.
-In addition, a technological and systematic perspective usually prevails with the designer as the main actor who sets objectives after analysing the problem and designs products to achieve these objectives according to a specific sequence (Lowyck, 2001; Van der Waals, 2001; Visscher-Voerman, 1999).
+In addition, a technological and systematic perspective usually prevails, with the designer as the main actor who sets objectives after analysing the problem and who designs products to achieve these objectives according to a specific sequence (Lowyck, 2001; Van der Waals, 2001; Visscher-Voerman, 1999).
 The role of the other actors in this process (the educator and the learner) is primarily reactive and consists of supplying information to analyse the problem, applying the design products provided and helping gather formative evaluation data as a means toward improving the product.
-This design methodology (also known as a systematic approach) embodies several assumptions, of which the most significant ones appear to be that: 1) the learning objective may be established unambiguously by designers, 2) the method for achieving these objectives may be determined by designers, 3) designers are responsible for solving the problem, and 4) designing and learning are two separate operations, in which design activities are regarded as prerequisites for learning activities.
+This design methodology (also known as a systematic approach) embodies several assumptions, of which the most significant ones appear to be that: 1) the learning objectives may be established unambiguously by designers; 2) the methods for achieving these objectives may be determined by designers; 3) designers are responsible for solving the problem; and 4) designing and learning are two separate operations, in which design activities are regarded as prerequisites for learning activities.

-These assumptions also reveal why such a design methodology is inadequate for designing the work setting to serve as an instructional environment.
-In workplace learning, designers are never the main actor, because the context also figures in determining objectives and contents, which necessitates consent and cooperation from many actors in designing learning processes within the work setting.

-Moreover, workplace learning is not only about learning processes geared toward solving a problem.
-It also concerns development-oriented learning processes that facilitate and support achievement of organizational, professional and personal objectives (Kwakman, 2001).
+These assumptions also reveal why such a design methodology is inadequate for designing the work setting to serve as a learning environment.
+In learning in the workplace, designers are never the only actors, as the working context determines objectives and contents to a large extent, which necessitates consent and co-operation from many actors in designing learning processes within the work setting.
+Moreover, learning in the workplace is not only about learning processes geared toward solving a problem.
+It also concerns development-oriented learning processes that facilitate and support achievement of organisational, professional and personal objectives (Kwakman, 2001).
 Such objectives are far harder for designers to establish unambiguously, because they often involve developing learning ability, independent knowledge acquisition, professional enrichment or career development (Kessels, 2001; Kwakman, 2001; Lowyck, 2001).
 From this perspective, it would also be illogical for the designer alone to present solutions to problems, as the process of searching for solutions has potentially powerful learning effects.

 Which responsibilities remain for designers?
 Designers might help design the work setting to encourage and support workers in their independent search for solutions, acquisition of their own knowledge and development of their own professionalism.
 These are the principles underlying what is also known as constructivist design (Lowyck, 2001).
 In constructivist design, employees design their own curricula as a team and are supervised by a learning coach.
-As a result, learning is always an interactive process, in which educators and learners are not merely users of predetermined design products but are also co-constructors of the product.
-Working on this product underlies the curriculum, which involves prototypes subject to continuous refinement and improvement based on user feedback.
+As a result, learning is always an interactive process, in which educators and learners are not merely users of predetermined design products but are also coconstructors of the product.
+Working on this product underlies the curriculum, which involves prototyping: the product is subject to continuous refinement and improvement based on user feedback.
+The procedure has major consequences for the design process, which becomes far more dynamic:

-The procedure has major consequences for the design process, which becomes far more dynamic: "if designing is cyclical and procedural rather than pre-programmed, where designers generate finished products ready for adoption and application by educators and learners, and is interactive instead, then opportunities for coordinating individual learning processes should be considered from an entirely different perspective" (Lowyck, 2001, p.
-169).
+if designing is cyclical and procedural rather than pre-programmed, and designers do not generate finished products ready for adoption and application by educators and learners, but is interactive instead, then opportunities for co-ordinating individual learning processes should be considered from an entirely different perspective.
+(Lowyck, 2001, p.
+169)

 Lowyck proposes a participatory approach involving as many different actors as possible.
-This approach closely resembles the relational design approach devised by Kessels, in which designers perform several design steps and operations by working closely with various concerned parties from the work setting (Kessels & Plomp, 1999).
+This approach closely resembles the relational design approach devised by Kessels, in which designers perform several design steps and operations by working closely with various concerned parties from the work setting (Kessels and Plomp, 1999).
 Both approaches affect the design process in three ways (see also Van der Waals, 2001):